Building a playbook for your FEC is a transformative experience.

 As an FEC owner or operator, the last thing you want to be is a babysitter.
 You left those days in your teen years.

 Unfortunately, a lot of owners spend too much time trying to be everything.
-They train, teach, manage, host, promote.
+They train, teach, manage, host, and promote.
 But, how can you scale (or simply, effectively run a business) if everything lives in your head?
 Or in the heads of a select few?

 In his book, The E-Myth Revisited, Michael Gerber addresses this very topic.
 He says that as an entrepreneur, you should work on your business, not in your business.
 Otherwise, it’s just a job!